Nihonrain-imawatari Station

 Nihonrain-imawatari Station (日本ライン今渡駅, Nihonrain-imawatari-eki) is a railway station on the Meitetsu Hiromi Line in the city of Kani, Gifu, Japan, operated by the private railway operator Meitetsu.
+Its name refers to the nearby Japan Rhine valley.

 Lines

 Nihonrain-imawatari Station is served by the 22.3 km Meitetsu Hiromi Line from Inuyama in Aichi Prefecture to Mitake in Gifu Prefecture.
 It is 12.2 kilometers from the starting point of the line at Inuyama.

 Station layout

 The station has two opposed ground-level side platforms, connected by a level crossing.
 The station is unattended.